dreamyguy/gitlogg/README.md

         # define the absolute path to the directory that contains all your repositories
         yourpath=/absolute/system/path/to/directory/that/contains/all/your/repositories/

+_**Tip:** drag the folder that contain your repositories to a terminal window, and you'll get the absolute system path to that folder._

 2. Granted that you are within the `gitlogg` folder (this repo's root), run:

         $ npm run gitlogg